Blog ComparisonsTop 10 ProdPad Alternatives for Feedback in 2025

 ProductPlan's roadmap product illustration.

 ProductPlan is an enterprise roadmapping and issue-management tool.
 It has lots of features and customizations around roadmaps but lacks on the feedback collection side.
+The enterprise plan includes a basic feedback form, but it will cost you A LOT, and it doesn't have feedback boards and upvoting functions.

 • Roadmaps